neoforged/Documentation/docs/resources/index.md

 There is currently no built-in way to apply a set of custom data packs to every world.
 However, there are a number of mods that achieve this.
 :::

-Data packs may contain folders with files affecting the following things (TODO add links):
+Data packs may contain folders with files affecting the following things:

 | Folder name                                                           | Contents                     |
 |-----------------------------------------------------------------------|------------------------------|